alexmolas/alexmolas.github.io/services.md

 <details>
 <summary>Free guidance</summary>

-As part of my goals for 2024 I’ve decided to offer free advisory sessions for students or professionals who want to enter the world of data science.
-You can book your hour <a href="https://cal.com/alexmolas/free-guidance-session">here</a>.
+I've decided to offer free advisory sessions for students and professionals looking to start or transition into a career in data science.
+These sessions are open to anyone seeking guidance on entering the field, building relevant skills, or planning their next steps.
+If you're interested, you can book a free one-hour session <a href="https://cal.com/alexmolas/free-guidance-session">here</a>.

 <p>What to expect?
 A call to discuss whatever you want to know about data science and machine learning.
 For example</p>